d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

-our earlier predictions as inputs to our model for making subsequent predictions, projecting forward, one step at a time, until reaching the desired sequence step:
+our earlier predictions as inputs to our model for making subsequent predictions, projecting forward, one step at a time, until reaching the desired time step:

 $$
 \hat{x}_{605} = f(x_{601}, x_{602}, x_{603}, x_{604}), \\